KrychaTech/TempleBot/README.md

 Since his works were dedicated to the public domain, this code has been also made public. <br>
 Feel free to change my (horrible) code. <br>

-If you don't want to self-host this bot, you can invite it to your server [here](https://discord.com/api/oauth2/authorize?client_id=1168260312307351584&permissions=100352&scope=bot).
-You can check the bots status [here](https://godstemple.krychatech.repl.co).<br>
+As of january 3th, repl.it has removed legacy website hosting, moving it into a paid feature called "Deployments". as such, if you wish to use this bot you must self host it yourself.
 <br>
 ## Commands
 | Command                     | Arguments                        | Example       | Example Output                                                                                                                        | Behaviour                                                                                                   |